PreetiBirajdar/Student-Social-Media-And-Mental-Health-Impact/README.md

 - Relationship between social media habits and emotional well-being
 - Interactive filters for deeper analysis

+Dashboard Action Used

+A Filter Action was added to make the dashboard interactive.

+When a user clicks on a country in the world map, the other charts and tables automatically update to show data only for the selected country.

+Action Settings:

+- Source Sheet: World Map
+- Target Sheets: Purpose of Use, Sleep Analysis, Platform Analysis, Student Details
+- Run Action On: Select
+- Clearing Selection: Show All Values
+- Target Filter: Country → Country

+This action allows users to explore country-wise differences in student social media usage, sleep patterns, mental health scores, addiction levels, and academic performance.

 ## 📈 Key Insights

 Some of the major insights explored in this project include: